meefs/telegram_link_sanitizer/README.md

 ## Telegram Link Sanitizer 1.0

 ### Overview
-I got tired of the stupid params that companies are putting in links.
+I got tired of the tracking params that companies have begin adding to links.
 I wrote this scrappy script to take care of the issue on Telegram.
-It's not optimized, lacks a lot of detection and correction, but I don't car.
-It addresses my pet peeves as-is.
+It's not optimized, lacks some input validation and error correction, but it works well enough, addressing my pet peeve.

 ### Requirements
 - Python 3.x